 San Juan Area

-In the northern part of the island, San Juan offers history, a lively atmosphere, and beaches.
-But San Juan isn’t just one area to stay in, it has a couple of neighborhoods to choose from:
+The most popular are for first-time island visitors is the city of San Juan, in the northern part of the island.
+It offers history, a lively atmosphere, and it’s not too far from some good beaches.
+But San Juan isn’t just one area to stay in; it has a couple of neighborhoods to choose from:

-• Old San Juan: This area is the historical portion and also the most touristy.
-Stay there for a city vibe, restaurants, shops, and nightlife.
-Consider the colonial El Palacio Hotel
+• Old San Juan: This area is the historical portion, with beautiful, colorful buildings, ocean views, but also the most touristy.
+Stay there for the vibe, restaurants, shops, and nightlife.

-• Condado: Right next to Old San Juan, you will find boujee Condado with luxury hotels, high-end stores, and of course awesome beaches.
-Consider the beachfront La Concha Resort
+• Condado: Right next to Old San Juan, you will find boujee Condado with luxury hotels, high-end stores, and awesome beaches (tough for swimming though).

-• Ocean Park: Going away from Old San Juan, the next beach area where people love to stay for its more quiet vibes is Ocean Park.
-You’ll find really nice hotels and more of a tranquil kinda vibe.
-Consider the Bohemian Duna Apartments
+• Ocean Park: Going away from Old San Juan, the next beach area where people love to stay for its quieter vibes is Ocean Park.
+You’ll find really nice hotels and more of a laid-back kinda vibe.

-• Isla Verde (Carolina): The next town over is closest to the airport.
+• Isla Verde: The next town over is closest to the airport.
 I liked this area for the beach and the restaurants.
-It’s way quieter too but still super stunning.
+It’s a little further away from the historical town but still super stunning if you want to lay out on the beach.

 People & safety in Puerto Rico

-Overall, Puerto Rico is considered a safe destination for tourists with crime rates lower than a lot of parts of the US.
+Overall, Puerto Rico is considered a safe destination for tourists with crime rates lower than in many parts of the US.
 If you’re staying in Old San Juan, you should be ok but don’t let your guard down either.
-Driving there is pretty safe, the roads are good and drivers are fine for the most part.
-Oh and also, apparently car theft is still an issue so make sure not to leave any belongings in it and lock up!
+Driving there is pretty safe, the roads are good, and drivers are fine for the most part.

 Perfect 4 day Puerto Rico itinerary